jonathanpotter/k8s-mini-lab/README.md

 You have been granted temporary access to an environment on Ford's CaaS platform.
 You can login with your CDSID and password.
 Then target the `devenablement-dev` project.

 ```
+# Login to CaaS.
+# If you get "error: Service Unavailable", then you have a proxy error.
+Raise your hand for help.
 oc login https://api.caas.ford.com
 # Your username
 # Your password

 # Target the devenablement-dev project.
 You will see an "*" next to the targeted project.
 oc project devenablement-dev
-oc projects
 ```

 If you are using GitBash on Windows, the `oc` cli has a bug where it outputs your password to the terminal.
 You can avoid this with the `winpty` utility replacing the command above with `winpty oc login https://api.caas.ford.com`.

 ## Review of Ford's Container Image Registry
 Ford's Container Image Registry is at https://registry.ford.com.
-For this lab, I have created a container image and uploaded it there to a repository at https://registry.ford.com/repository/jpotte46/springboot-hello-world.
-The image is of a minimal "Hello World" web service.
-The image is a binary image that contains all dependencies required to run the app.
-You can run the image locally with a tool like `docker`, or you can deploy this container image to CaaS.
+Note that you will not have access to it until you sign up when you procure your CaaS environment.
+However, for this lab, I have already created a [container image](https://registry.ford.com/repository/jpotte46/springboot-hello-world) for you and uploaded it.
+The image contains a minimal "Hello World" web service.

 ## Exercise 4 - Create a Pod
 You will deploy the container image to CaaS using a Pod object type.
 Review the `pod.yaml` manifest file.